geohotstan/tinycorp-meetings/2024-12-09/README.md

 - **00:16:00 WebGPU Upgrades**
   Moving to Dawn for better support and making exports easy for everyone.

-- **00:22:28 TensorCore Tweaks & Symbolic Chains**
+- **00:22:28 TensorCore Swizzling**
-  Improving TensorCore handling and cleaning up symbolic math.
+  Improving TensorCore handling by swizzling stores.

-- **00:33:12 Wrap-Up**
+- **00:28:31 Symbolic Chains**
-  Quick recap and plans for the week ahead.
+  Progress on new Symbolic bounty.

 ### Transcript